vitormargis/vitormargis/source/home/index.md

 At the moment I hold a position at **[Travix International](https://www.travix.com/)** , a global leading plane ticket sellers, which, with its 5 brands (CheapTickets, BudgetAir, Vayama, FlugLaden and VliegWinkel), is present in 39 countries.
 There I work an front-end Engineer Manager and am responsible for building the new front-end platform from the ground up with a incredible global team, using some of the coolest technologies out there.

 Anyway... if you got all the way down here, the odds are you want to get in touch, for a job, for hiring or just to talk.
-So just **[click here](http://vitor.margis.com.br/contact/)** and I'll show you how we can get in touch.
+So just **[drop by](http://vitor.margis.com.br/contact/)** and I'll show you how we can get in touch.
 Thanks for the visiting!

 **-- Vitor Margis**